The Life and Death of Tyke - Links

 Parallel evolution of intellect?
 The cognitive abilities of elephants (pdf)

-Facts about elephants: African elephants and Asian elephants, Live Science, 25 September 2014
+Facts about elephants: African elephants and Asian elephants, Live Science

 The intelligence of elephants